Metropolitan Turnpike Trust: Competition from the railways

 In 1838 the trust gathered tolls to the value of £83,497.
 By 1840 the amount had declined to £67,475 as a direct result of the opening of railways in the capital.
 The commissioners were forced to look for economies, and in 1841 they announced that they would cease to light the roads, and offered the light fittings to the parish vestries along the roads free of charge.
 In some parts of the metropolis the vestries refused, or were unable, to take over the lighting.

-In spite of the declining finances, the commissioners were given more responsibilities: the New North Road from Highbury to Shoreditch was placed under their care in 1849, and in 1850 the roads of the Marylebone and Finchley Turnpike Trust.
+In spite of the declining finances, the commissioners were given more responsibilities: the New North Road from Highbury to Shoreditch was placed under their care by the New North Road Act 1849 (12 & 13 Vict. c. lxvi), and the New North Road Amendment Act 1850 (13 & 14 Vict. c. xxxii) gave them the roads of the Marylebone and Finchley Turnpike Trust.